that give back

 DISABILITY CHILD SPONSORSHIP PROGRAM

-The AWSOM Project has continued the Child Disability Sponsorship Program.
-Through the generosity of sponsors we have over 70 children with disabilities participating in the program.
-The sponsorship enables each child to receive regular water safety and swimming lessons throughout the year, including transportation to and from the pool.
+Through the generosity of sponsors we have approximately 130 children with disability participating in the program.
+The sponsorship enables each child to receive weekly water safety and swimming lessons throughout the year, including transportation to and from the pool.

 Please click here for information on how to become a sponsor today!